oasisprotocol/docs/docs/general/foundation/testnet/upgrade-log.md

 :::

-:::caution

-For this upgrade, do NOT wipe state.
+:::caution This is not dump & restore upgrade

+For this upgrade, **do NOT wipe state**.
+The new Oasis Core version expects the synced state using Oasis Core 22.0.x all the way until the upgrade epoch.
+Read [Handling Network Upgrades] for more info.

 :::